-Since March 2, 2009, Helmut Dosch has served as Chairman of the Board of Directors for the German Electron Synchrotron (DESY), and is the first solid-state physicists in this role.
+Since March 2, 2009, Helmut Dosch has served as Chairman of the Board of Directors for the Deutsches Elektronen-Synchrotron (DESY), and is the first solid-state physicists in this role.

 Prior to his current position at DESY, Dr. Dosch was the Director of the Max Plank Institute for Metals and Research and the Chair for the Experimental Solid State Physics at Stuttgart University.
 He has conducted research at the Institute of Laue-Langevin (Grenoble), Cornell University (New York) and at the universities of Mainz and Wuppertal.
 His pioneering work is internationally known in the field of phase transitions on surfaces, through the surface melting of ice and critical phenomena to alloy interfaces.
 He has also counseled the DESY Directorate as a member of the DESY Scientific Council.
 As a member of the German Council of Science and Humanities, he evaluated the TESLA/XFEL project which later developed into the European X-ray laser project XFEL and the International Linear Collider ILC.
 Currently he is Vice-Chair of the Administrative Council of the European Synchrotron Radiation Facility ESRF in Grenoble.